sCrypt-Inc/learn-scrypt-courses/en/course-01/lesson-02/chapter-02/README.md

-# Chapter 2: Compiling the contract
+# Chapter 2: Compile a contract

 [sCrpt IDE](https://scrypt-ide.readthedocs.io/zh_CN/latest/compiling.html) Provides a right-click function to compile contracts.
 We use it to compile the TicTacToe contract we just wrote.
 Compiling the contract will output a corresponding Contract Description File `tictactoe_debug_desc.json`.
 The following is the structure of the contract description file: